 Whether you need an air ambulance for specialized medical support or a medical escort to help you fly commercial, reach out to AirCARE1.
 We are more than just an air ambulance service — we’re a team dedicated to providing quality patient care and pushing holistic health to new standards.
 We pair unmatched medical expertise and support with human empathy and compassion.

 AirCARE1 wants to make a real difference in how you fly.
-We have dual accreditations from the European Aero-Medical Institute (EURAMI) and the Commission on Accreditation of Medical Transport Systems (CAMTS), so you can trust us to tailor medical care to your unique needs.
+We have an accreditation from the Commission on Accreditation of Medical Transport Systems (CAMTS), so you can trust us to tailor medical care to your unique needs.
 If you’re looking for industry-leading medical support while you fly, request a quote online today!